 Strategies for Passengers to Ensure Their Safety When Flying with American, Delta, or United Airlines

-Additionally, passengers should pay attention during pre-flight briefings conducted by cabin crew members.
-These briefings provide essential information about emergency procedures and equipment available on board.
-Knowing how to use life vests or oxygen masks can be crucial during unexpected situations.
+Also, pay attention to the pre-flight briefing.
+The cabin crew provides essential details about emergency procedures and equipment.
+Knowing how to use life vests or oxygen masks could save your life.

 Making Informed Decisions About Airline Safety